ScuffedItalian/Discord.js-Template/README.md

 To see the list of code snippets avaliable in this template, you can type "ScuffedTemp" and they will all come up ***EXAMPLE:**
 <img width="515" alt="Screen Shot 2023-03-29 at 2 37 24 PM" src="https://user-images.githubusercontent.com/110801525/228673535-fa44df37-3b30-44c1-988b-4d313db8e951.png">

-I'll go over each snippet
+I'll go over ONE snippet.

 ### Basic SlashCommand Snippet
 ```js